checkly/docs.checklyhq.com/site/content/docs/dashboards/dashboard-url.md

 - "/docs/dashboards/dashboard-url/"
 ---

-Checkly dashboards are public dashboards available on every plan.
-Use them on your wall mounted TVs, on shared monitors around the office or as a status page on your site.

-An example of a dashboard is [status.checklyhq.com](https://status.checklyhq.com).

-> Dashboards can be **embedded in iframes**.

-You can create multiple, distinct dashboards based on your plan.
-Edit your dashboard by clicking on the **Dashboards** button on the Checkly default dashboard page.

 ## Custom URL

 Every public dashboard comes with a configurable custom subdomain under the checklyhq.com domain.
 By default, we generate